The Clear Edge

 Mistake: Blaming external factors.

-Reality: Market conditions, competition, and economy contribute but rarely cause plateaus.
-Internal constraint (capacity, pricing, leadership, model, strategy) is almost always the primary cause.
+• Internal constraint (capacity, pricing, leadership, model, strategy) is almost always the primary cause.

-Result: Plateau broken through constraint identification and strategic reset, not optimization depth.
+Result: plateau broken through constraint identification and strategic reset, not optimization depth.

 Same diagnostic sequence.
 Different constraints.
 Predictable solutions.